core-infra-svcs/dashboard-api-go/client/docs/L3FirewallRulesApi.md

 ## UpdateNetworkWirelessSsidFirewallL3FirewallRules

-> map[string]interface{} UpdateNetworkWirelessSsidFirewallL3FirewallRules(ctx, networkId, number).UpdateNetworkWirelessSsidFirewallL3FirewallRules(updateNetworkWirelessSsidFirewallL3FirewallRules).Execute()
+> InlineResponse200185 UpdateNetworkWirelessSsidFirewallL3FirewallRules(ctx, networkId, number).UpdateNetworkWirelessSsidFirewallL3FirewallRules(updateNetworkWirelessSsidFirewallL3FirewallRules).Execute()

 Update the L3 firewall rules of an SSID on an MR network